kenlearn/learn-ml01/README.md

 # Machine Learning
-A learning project
+A learning project on machine learning

+## Update Log
-> 2017-11-02: Start this project
+- 2017-11-02: Start this project